-The Cape winelands, including the former Breede River Valley, are close to Cape Town.
 The Cape winelands feature dramatic mountains, rolling farmlands and peaceful vineyards.
 They are home to Route 62, the world's longest wine route.

-Stellenbosch, the oldest town in South Africa, is also known as the "Eikestad" (City of Oaks).
-Various historical walks delight visitors.
+Stellenbosch is the oldest town in South Africa.
 The town is a gracious blend of old Cape Dutch, Georgian and Victorian architecture.
 Dorp Street consists of one of the longest rows of old buildings in the country.

-The Stellenbosch Village Museum consists of four homesteads and gardens ranging from the late-17th to the middle-19th centuries.
+The Stellenbosch Village Museum consists of four homesteads and gardens ranging from the late-17th to the mid-19th centuries.

 The Stellenbosch Toy and Miniature Museum houses a collection of 1:12 scale miniatures such as room boxes, miniature houses, antique dolls, cars and cuddly toys.
 The Spier Summer Arts Festival livens up summer nights from November to March at the Spier Wine Estate near Stellenbosch.

 Supervised pony and cart rides for children are available on the lawns of the Spier Estate.
 There is also a horse-carriage tour and equestrian centre for older children.
+The Stellenbosch Wine Route comprises over 100 wine estates, most of which offer cellar tours.